Gusabary/SAIL/Notes/English.md

   In addition, I'd like to share some of my notes, discoveries and thoughts on my personal blog and GitHub around my learning.

++ **How much do you know about Optiver?**

+  I know Optiver is a leading global trading firm and market maker for various financial instruments.

+  But as far as I know, IT department in Optiver is not in the edge or not important.
+It's also a core department in Optiver rather than just provide support for other departments.

 ### Project

 + **Tell me about the project**